ruiqi7/repentance-part-2/GDD.md

 ### 4.2 Objects

 - Tombstones.
-Player can destroy tombstones or interact with them in some way to unlock lore.
+Player can interact with the tombstones using a candle or withered flower.
   <p align="center">
   <img src="Images/Tombstone.png" width=300>
   </p>